woubuc/blog.woubuc.be/content/posts/self-documenting-code-is-a-myth/self-documenting-code-is-a-myth.md

 - The values in `arr` must have a property called `name` since it is mapped.
 - The function returns an array.

-As you can see, Steve is trying to deduce the **what** and the **why** based on the **how** because that's the only thing he has.
+As you can see, Steve is trying to deduce the **what** and the **why** based on the only thing he has: the **how**.
 This happens a lot, in all types of codebases, and most developers don't even think twice about it.
 But in the end, the time and energy you spent parsing this kind of code adds up and takes away from your time working on the code.

 So how can we make it easier on Steve, so he can understand what's going on at a single glance?